-The current political turmoil in Hong Kong has extended to an unlikely battleground: Disney’s live-action remake of Mulan.
-On Thursday, an online protest emerged against the film after its star, Liu Yifei, expressed support for the Hong Kong police on social media.
-Here’s what to know about the developing controversy.
+The political turmoil that has engulfed Hong Kong over the past year has extended to an unlikely battleground: Disney’s live-action remake of Mulan.
+Last August, an online protest emerged against the film after its star, Liu Yifei, expressed support for the Hong Kong police on social media.
+Her comments and the ensuing backlash have forced Disney, which hopes to appeal to both the mainland Chinese box office and American audiences, into a precarious balancing act.

-The battle for Hong Kong began several months ago
+The battle for Hong Kong began last March

-Pro-democracy protests have roiled Hong Kong for almost three months following Hong Kong Chief Executive Carrie Lam’s introduction of a bill that would allow for criminal extraditions to mainland China.
+Pro-democracy protests have roiled Hong Kong following Hong Kong Chief Executive Carrie Lam’s introduction of a bill last March that would allow for criminal extraditions to mainland China.
 Lam is backed by the mainland government, and pro-democracy advocates fear the bill would allow Beijing to punish dissidents more easily and forcefully.

-This week, demonstrators occupied Hong Kong’s airport and clashes erupted with police.
-Over the past several months, protesters have faced batons, pepper spray, tear gas and rubber bullets from the police.
+In August, demonstrators occupied Hong Kong’s airport and clashes erupted with police.
+Protesters faced batons, pepper spray, tear gas and rubber bullets from the police.
 Several prominent organizations, including the United Nations human rights office and Amnesty International, have condemned the Hong Kong police’s use of force during the protests.
-The police were also accused of allowing an armed mob to attack protestors last month, resulting in dozens of injuries.
+The police were also accused of allowing an armed mob to attack protestors in July, resulting in dozens of injuries.

 Mulan star Liu Yifei said she supports the Hong Kong police

-On Wednesday, Liu reshared a post from the state-backed newspaper People’s Daily that read: “I support the Hong Kong police.
+In August, Liu reshared a post from the state-backed newspaper People’s Daily that read: “I support the Hong Kong police.
 You can all attack me now.”
-Those words were said on Tuesday night by Fu Guohao, a reporter for another state-run Chinese newspaper, while he was being tied up and attacked by protestors at the Hong Kong airport.
+Those words were said by Fu Guohao, a reporter for another state-run Chinese newspaper, while he was being tied up and attacked by protestors at the Hong Kong airport.
 The words have become a rallying cry for the Chinese government and its supporters, who seek to portray the protestors as violent radicals.

 Liu, in her own post, added in Chinese, “I also support the Hong Kong police,” and included heart and strong-arm emojis.
 Liu has 65 million followers on Weibo, a Chinese social media platform.
-The original post received over 2 million likes and an outpouring of support, and Liu’s post was liked 81,000 times.
+Within days, the original post received over 2 million likes and an outpouring of support, and Liu’s post was liked 81,000 times.

 Liu Yifei, also known as Crystal Liu, was cast as Mulan in 2017 after Disney saw nearly 1,000 candidates for the role, according to the Hollywood Reporter.
 Her casting was celebrated by an online community angry over a recent wave of whitewashed roles.
 Liu has been one of China’s most bankable stars over the last decade, appearing in fantasy and action films while also supporting a musical career.